AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 }
 ```

-In this example 3, we pass the same function `increment` to `setCount` and `setPrice` and let analyze what use what for each case.
+In this example 3, we pass the same function `increment` to `setCount` and `setPrice`.
+Let's analyze what use what for each case.

 For function `increment` that is passed to `setCount`:

-- `increment` argument is the current state variable `count`
+- `increment`'s argument is the current state variable `count`
-- `increment` return value will be the new value for state variable `count`
+- `increment`'s returned value will be the new value for state variable `count`

 For function `increment` that is passed to `setPrice`:

-- `increment` argument is the current state variable `price`
+- `increment`'s argument is the current state variable `price`
-- `increment` return value will be the new value for state variable `price`
+- `increment`'s returned value will be the new value for state variable `price`

-So we can see that the function `increment` receive _only state variable that is managed by that state-update function_ as argument, not all state existing within the app.
+So we can see that the function `increment` receives _only state variable that is managed by that state-update function_ as argument, not all state variables existing within the app.

 **But why do we need this functional form in the first place?**